Australia Tourist Guide -> Tasmania Australia -> Hobart Tasmania -> History of Hobart Tasmania

 Hobart Tasmania is certainly a beautiful Australian city.
 Yet it began its early life as a penal colony in 1803, making it the second oldest city in Australia.

-Convicts were being sent to the colony from 1804 on and sent to various stations around the island.
+Convicts who had committed serious offences after arriving in Australia were being sent to the penal colony from 1804 on and sent to various stations around the island.
 You can visit a number of these early places of punishment, including Port Arthur and Sarah Station with their restored buildings, museums and tours.

 Many of the convicts were young and Irish, many who had gotten into trouble for their belief in a free Ireland.
 Sending them to far away Tasmania was seen as a solution to the growing demands for independence.